Understanding Math by Making Connections

 Math to World Connections

-Math to world connections help our students recognize that math exists everywhere.
+Math to world connections help students recognize that math exists everywhere.
 Many of our students believe math only lives inside textbooks or classrooms.
-That misconception changes when we help them start spotting math in the real world.
+That misconception changes when we help them start seeing math in the real world.
 You can have your students start noticing symmetry and angles in playground equipment or identify geometric shapes in buildings and bridges.
-These observations help our students realize that math is constantly being used to design, build, measure, and solve problems in everyday life.
+These observations help students realize that math is used to design, build, measure, and solve problems in everyday life.

 Modeling Connections to Strengthen Understanding Math